 My sister, a junior in college, uses multiple gift cards to pay for her tuition fees, books, etc.

-This may not be possible in all institutions, but asking would not hurt.
+This may not be possible across all institutions, but asking would not hurt.

 17. Loan Money to Budding Entrepreneurs